 While the terms opiates and opioids might seem to be used interchangeably, there are some distinctive differences between the two.
 Opiates are naturally derived substances that come from the poppy plant and include opium, morphine, and codeine.
 Opioids, however, are at least in part synthetic, meaning that the substances are chemically created.
 Common opioids include OxyContin, hydrocodone, and fentanyl.
 Often, “opiates” is used as an umbrella term for both opiates and opioids.

 Both substances are highly addictive.
 At BrightView, we recognize that addiction is a disease.
-Those who are struggling with opioid use disorder cannot overcome this struggle through willpower alone.
-For this reason, BrightView offers an opioid addiction treatment program that targets addiction to such drugs as OxyContin or Vicodin.
+Those who are struggling with an addiction to opioids cannot overcome this battle through willpower alone.
+For this reason, BrightView offers an outpatient opioid addiction treatment program.

 Opioid addiction often begins with a prescription.
-Opioids can be effective in relieving pain.
+Doctors commonly prescribe opioids because they can be effective in relieving pain.
 For example, doctors might use morphine or fentanyl to ease pain after surgery or an accident.
 However, these medications can be incredibly addictive.
-The body can build up a tolerance to opioids over time, leading to an opioid use disorder.
-Many of the overdose deaths in the United States can be attributed to opioids, and many of those who struggle with addiction will never seek treatment.
+The body can build up a tolerance to opioids over time, leading to a psychological and physical dependence.
+Many of the overdose deaths in the United States can be attributed to opioids, and many of those who struggle with opioid addiction will never seek treatment.

-If you are concerned that you or a loved one is in need of an opioid addiction treatment program, there are a few ways to be sure.
+If you are concerned that you or a loved one is in need of an opioid addiction treatment program, there are a few signs to look out for.
 First, opioid use will likely have started to interfere with daily activities such as taking care of responsibilities at work or at home.
 Your loved one might have lost control over when they use opioids and how often.
 Several other signs that you can look out for include:

 - The inability to control opioid use